You never want to find yourself broken down on the freeway with steam pouring from under the hood.

 How often should I get a coolant system flush?

 Your car maker's log book will outline how often your cooling system should be flushed, It is commonly suggested that you have your coolant flushed every two years or 40,000 km’s depending on which comes first.
 However, your engine type and size, regional weather, the quality of your current coolant, and the total distance driven all affect how regular you have to replace the coolant in your radiator.

-At Gejay Automotive, we offer a full 65 point safety check for free as part of any minor, major or log book service on your vehicle.
+At Gejay Automotive, we offer a full 65 Point Vehicle Inspection Report for free as part of any minor, major or log book service on your vehicle.
 This includes checking the level and condition of coolant in your system and the written report will tell you if we feel a radiator flush, coolant replacement or any repairs are necessary to maintain the safety and performance of your vehicle.

 If I don’t get a radiator flush - what happens?